 You should know that I am an affiliate of Hive Books (though not of Bookshop), and so I receive a small commission for any philosophy books purchased through people clicking links from my site to theirs.
 However, this doesn’t actually cost you anything extra – you can find out more about affiliate links here.

-- Virtue: A Short(ish) Guide to Moral Philosophy, Part 1 (forthcoming, August 2020) – AVAILABLE FOR PRE-ORDER.
+- Virtue: A Short-ish Guide to Moral Philosophy, Part 1 (forthcoming, November 2020) – AVAILABLE FOR PRE-ORDER.
 A beginner’s guide to moral philosophy, this is the first instalment in a projected series of three philosophy books, each of which will cover one of the main ethical theories.
 This first book focuses on the virtue ethics approach of the Greek philosopher Aristotle.
 Written in an accessible, engaging and humorous style, while explaining and critically engaging with key concepts and issues, this is therefore ideal for the general reader, the A Level or undergraduate student, or any professional with an interest in ethics who is looking for an accessible read.

 - Descartes’s Dog: Animals, Machines, and the Problem of Other Minds (2020).
+CURRENTLY FREE.
 This short ebook takes a light-hearted look at the roots of Descartes’s philosophy, exploring the connections between his view of animals, his conception of the relationship of mind to body, and looks at what consequences these have for modern research in artificial intelligence and the persisting puzzle of consciousness.
 It’s an ideal companion read to my guide to Descartes’s Meditations (see below).

 - Instant Philosophy (forthcoming, Wellbeck Publishing, Feb.
 2021) – AVAILABLE FOR PRE-ORDER.
 This book pulls together a great many of the key philosophical theories and ideas into one concise volume.
 Each page contains a discrete “cheat sheet”, which tells you the most important facts in bite-sized chunks.